Shuna's Journey: Inspirations

-In his afterword published in the Shuna booklet, Hayao Miyazaki wrote that he took the Tibetan folktale, "The Prince who became a Dog", as a source of inspiration for the novel.
+In his afterword published in the Shuna booklet, Hayao Miyazaki wrote that he took the Tibetan folktale, "The Prince Who Turned into a Dog", as a source of inspiration for the novel.
 It is a myth of how a prince named Prince Achu saved his people by stealing barley from the west from a serpent king.
 He was punished by being turned into a dog but returned to human form due to the love of a young girl and returns with the grain to his people.
-Miyazaki wrote that while he wanted to create an animation for it at the time, no one was willing to publish such a simple story.
+Miyazaki wrote that while he wanted to create an animation for it at the time, no one was willing to animate such a simple story.
 As a result, he turned it into a graphic novel with the support of several publishers.

 Kentaro Takekuma traces Miyazaki's stylistic inspirations back to the adventures he read as a child and identifies his 1969 illustrated story (絵物語, emonogatari) People of the Desert as a precursor for Shuna's Journey.

-Media
+Awards

+Shuna's Journey won Eisner Awards 2023 Best U.S. Edition of International Material—Asia award.
+It was nominated in the Best Manga category at the Harvey Awards in the same year.

-Radio drama
+Radio drama adaptation

 The story was adapted into a 60-minute radio drama which was broadcast in Japan, on NHK FM, on 2 May 1987.
 Yōji Matsuda voiced the titular role.

+Legacy

+Shuna's Journey partially inspired the 2006 anime film Tales from Earthsea, directed by Hayao's son Goro.